-While some sites offer virtual try on (where you upload a photo of yourself and see the lenses on your face), the best option is to try on the physical pair of lenses before buying.
+While some sites offer virtual try on (where you upload a photo of yourself and see the frames on your face), the best option is to try on the physical pair of glasses before buying.
 Many online optical retailers will ship sample pairs to you at little or no cost, so you can feel and see the frames in person.

 It may delay you receiving your new eyewear by a few weeks, but trying on at home before you buy will boost confidence in your purchase and minimize buyer’s remorse.